ibexa/documentation-developer/docs/guide/cache/symfony_reverse_proxy.md

 | `ezplatform.system.<scope>.http_cache.fastly.key` | `fastly_key` | `FASTLY_KEY` | Service key/token to authenticate with Fastly. |

-If you need to set multiple purge servers, configure them in the YAML configuration, instead of parameter or environment variable as they only take single string value.
+If you need to set multiple purge servers, configure them in the YAML configuration, instead of parameter or environment variable, as they only take single string value.

-Example configuration for Varnish as reverse proxy, providing that [front controller has been configured](#configure-symfony-front-controllert):
+Example configuration for Varnish as reverse proxy, providing that [front controller has been configured](#configure-symfony-front-controller):

 ``` yaml
 ezplatform: